phetsims/unit-rates/doc/implementation-notes.md

 The majority of the model logic resides in `RaceCar`, while `RaceTrackNode` contains most of the view components that are specific to this screen.

-In the Racing Lab screen, model and view components persist for the lifetime of the simulation, so `dispose` is unnecessary.
+In the Racing Lab screen, model and view components persist for the lifetime of the simulation.